czammar/FixedBroadMexicoMaps/README.md

 ## 1. Instructions

-Data gathering and wrangling and map generation are base mostly on Bash and Rscripts.
+Data gathering, wrangling and map generation are base mostly on Bash and R scripts.
 Please do as follows:

 ## 1.1 Data Sources